fucheng96/brain-tumor-detection/README.md

 ## Acknowledgements

-Kudos to Olist for releasing a [public dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce).
-It contains multiple datasets an e-commerce platform may store, which provide many exciting areas to explore apart from NLP such as sales prediction, customer segmentation etc.
+Kudos to Navoneel Chakrabarty for releasing [brain MRI images](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection).
+It contains MRI images with and without tumor for detectyion purposes.